getslash/backslash/INSTALLING.md

 $ python manage.py docker start
 ```

+This fetches the `postgres` Docker image, runs it along with your app and links them together.

 *NOTE*: a `persistent` directory will appear in your source directory.
 Do not delete it, as it contains data used by your app, to be persisted between sessions